You are here: Home > Strategies > Working Out Poker Percentages

 ![]() |

-You have flopped open-ended and are drawing to the best hand.
+You have flopped an open-ended draw and are currently drawing to the best hand.

-There is 40 in the pot and the player in early position bets out 10.
-One player folds and the other calls now its your turn.
+There is $40 in the pot at this point and the player in early position bets out $10.
+One player folds and the other calls.
+Now its your turn.

 Think about it.
-Scroll up the page and see if you can work it out.
-Read on for the answer.
+Scroll up the page and see if you can work it out before reading on for the answer.

 8 × 2 = 16